FrameworkComputer/inputmodule-rs/README.md

   --clock               Display the current time
-  --gui                 Launch the graphical version of the program --panic               Crash the firmware (TESTING ONLY)
+  --gui                 Launch the graphical version of the program --panic               Crash the firmware (TESTING ONLY) --serial-dev SERIAL_DEV
+                        Change the serial dev.
+Probably /dev/ttyACM0 on Linux, COM0 on Windows

 ```

 Examples